ferrocene/criticalup/docs/src/criticalup_toml.rst

         "rust-src",
     ]

-This manifest would install most of what the average person would need for development of a Ferrocene based project.
+This manifest will install what the average developer needs for a Ferrocene based project.

 Manifest Settings